rivue/Gamified-Study-Tool/README.md

         - copy openais font?
         - make sure "Knowledge Map" and "Lessons" either actually link somewhere or are handled properly
         - *possibly* add a slider to each course based on how lenient the course creator wants the fuzzy string matcher to be (for misspelled words)
+        - fix progress bar (random amount gained might be nice along with fetching a random amount of questions (5-9))
+        - redirect home when user is done

     create course (library) page:
         - add support for links / pdfs / other things and get rid of things like difficulty, tutor, etc... then actually start generating stuff to study